aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 ^^^^^^^^^^^

 Appointment to the CC is by nomination by a core developer and a vote by all core developers.
-A vote by core developers which will stay open 7 days.
+A vote by core developers will stay open 7 days.
 Approval of appointment requires:

 * a 2/3 majority of all cast votes, and